JonathanKang/weibird/README.md

 Weibird is a GTK+ client for viewing and composing weibo.

+It’s still heavily under development.
+Some features are working in progress or to be implemented.

 ## Notice

 Weibird is not published in sina app platform, which means you can’t use it directly, *yet*.
 You’ll need to [contact](mailto:jonathankang@gnome.org) me to get testing access of this application.
 Then you can login your Weibo account with Weibird.